 - No clutter: Stowing away all the physical and visual clutter enhances opportunities and promotes the flow of positive energy.

 All these interventions help create a refreshing, clutter-free zone that will surely leave a great impression on potential buyers this spring.

 The Scandinavian style is a Nordic design movement that is characterized by ergonomics, comfort and simplicity.
 You can use this style to make your living rooms feel welcoming.
 Here’s how you can use it:

-- Neutral backdrop: You can paint your walls in a neutral color to create a peaceful backdrop.
+- Neutral backdrop: You can paint your walls in a neutral colour to create a peaceful backdrop.
 White, beige or a gentle brown hue will look great.

-- Pastel Props: You can add small pops of color in this style by using pastel-hued You can go for colors such as tea pink, powder blue, yellow and pastel green.
+- Pastel props: You can add small pops of colour in this style by using pastel-hued accents.
+You can go for colours such as powder pink, baby blue, soft yellow and pastel green.

-The natural comfort and trendy look of this décor style will definitely provide an amazing first impression to a buyer who walks in the house.
+The natural comfort and trendy look of this décor style will definitely provide an amazing first impression to a buyer who walks into the house.

-- Classy Materials: The concept of Lykke emulates a more extrovert approach by using classy materials like marble and laminates in its design.
+- Classy materials: The concept of Lykke emulates a more extroverted approach by using classy materials like marble and laminates in its design.
 You can use table lamps and other decorative objects to use these accents in your living room.

-The happy energy of a Lykke style living room is sure to have an instantly positive effect on the buyers this spring.
+The happy energy of a Lykke-style living room is sure to have an instantly positive effect on buyers this spring.